oiertwo/darwin/README.rst

 Dependencies
 ============

-Please see the requirements.txt and pip_requirements.txt file.
+Please see the requirements.txt and pip_requirements.txt files.

 Install
 =======